crownstone/bluenet/docs/STYLE.md

 ## Various

 ### Declare variables on their own line.

 This usually makes it easier to read.

 ```
 int a;
 int b;
 ```

 ### If statement body on its own line, and always in brackets.

-Putting the body on a seperate line makes it easier to read, while leaving out brackets easily introduces bugs.
+Putting the body on a separate line makes it easier to read, while leaving out brackets easily introduces bugs.

 ```
 if (on) {
     turnOn = true;